Vladimir Kuts (soldier): Background

 His father, Terenty Mitrofanovich Kuts, was a civil engineer who built bridges in Kashira, Krasnoyarsk and Dnepropetrovsk.
 In 1937, he was exiled to Norilsk for 8 years after previous charges of terrorism and anti-Soviet activities were removed.
 His mother worked as a laundress in the village of Veprik.

 The beginning of the war

 In 1941, the village was occupied by the Wehrmacht, and the mother and her son were forced to sell alcohol to the Germans in order to somehow earn a living.
 In the spring of 1942, policemen arrested Vladimir after they found Soviet leaflets with anti-fascist slogans in German in his house, and sent him as an Ostarbeiter to Germany.
 On his way to Germany, he fled captivity while in Brest, but was caught again.
-He was sent to Stuttgart, where he worked for 12 hours removing debris at the railway station.
+He was sent to Stuttgart, where he worked for 12 hours per day removing debris at the railway station.
 In the winter of 1942/1943, Kuts was working with French prisoners of war at a sawmill when he heard on the radio that German troops had been defeated at Stalingrad, after which the French celebrated with Kuts.